stenzek/duckstation/README.md

 2. Run cmake to configure the build system.
 Assuming a build subdirectory of `build-release`, `cd build-release && cmake -DCMAKE_BUILD_TYPE=Release -GNinja ..`.
 3. Compile the source code.
 For the example above, run `ninja`.
 4. Run the binary, located in the build directory under `src/duckstation/duckstation`.

+### Android
+Requirements:
+ - Android Studio with the NDK and CMake installed

+1. Open the project in the `android` directory.
+2. Select Build -> Build Bundle(s) / APKs(s) -> Build APK(s).
+3. Install APK on device, or use Run menu for attached device.

 ## Running
 1. Configure the BIOS path in the settings.